Best Italian Tiramisu | Classic & Easy Recipe

 • 1 teaspoon Vanilla extract

-• cups (360 ml) brewed espresso
+• cups (360 ml) Brewed espresso

-• 36-40 Savoiardi biscuits (Ladyfingers)
+• 36-40 Ladyfingers

 • 2-3 tablespoons coffee liqueur/marsala/brandy (optional)

-• Cocoa for dusting
+• Cocoa for dusting unsweetened

 Instructions